 No, general liability is not required by law, but it is best to check with your local business authority to see if it is required for licensing.
 CGL is often required when a business contracts with another party.
 In those situations, you will need to produce a COI.

 No, general liability and product liability are different types of coverage.
-Product liability is specifically related to products your business manufactures or sells, whereas general liability refers to general business operations.
+Product liability is related explicitly to products your business manufactures or sells, whereas general liability refers to general business operations.
 However, many providers will automatically include product liability in a CGL policy.

 General liability insurance costs can range from $170 to $13,000 annually.
 This wide range in the premium is due to the inherent risks of different industries.
 For example, a photographer can expect to pay $200 to $800 for CGL, while an HVAC technician may have to spend up to $13,000 annually for liability.

 Yes, as the LLC structure does not protect your business from a lawsuit—insurance does.
-The cost of investigating the merit of a claim and defense costs can become very costly.
-And if your business is legally liable, regardless of the structure of the company, your company will owe some sort of financial restitution to the wronged party.
+Investigating the merit of a claim and defense costs can become very costly.
+And if your business is legally liable, regardless of the company’s structure, your company will owe some sort of financial restitution to the wronged party.

 Bottom Line